astrofrog/pyavm/README.md

 ------------

 PyAVM supports Python 2.6, 2.7, 3.1, 3.2, and 3.3.
 No other dependencies are
-needed simply to access AVM data from PNG and JPEG images.
+needed simply to read and embed AVM meta-data.

 However, the following optional dependencies are needed for more advanced
 functionality: